Estimated reading time: 11 minutes

 - Maintain equipment and fuels which could start fires.
 Ensure that bunsen burner fuel lines are well-kept, flammable chemicals removed from classrooms after lessons and woodworking shops kept locked after school.
 Test all school appliances regularly, from 3D printers to kettles in the staff room.

 Fire Safety in Schools is a diverse, broad subject.
-There is a dense catalogue of information and resources which Responsible Persons must absorb and retain.
-We hope that this article has gone some way to illuminating a confusing, intimidating and daunting topic for you.
+There is a dense catalogue of information and resources which your Responsible Person(s) must absorb and retain.
+So, we hope that this article has gone some way to illuminating a confusing, intimidating and daunting topic.